 If you combine the above with Business ( KNOW WHO) and Markets (KNOW WHERE)

-Then one has a good chance of launching disruptive an innovative technologies in the market place.
+Then one has a good chance of launching disruptive and innovative technologies in the marketplace.

 Commented that a multi-disciplinary field of study and work enabled me to be more proficient in this area.